kyma-project/istio/README.md

 > [!NOTE]
 > If you want to enable compatibility with the previous minor version of Istio, see [Compatibility Mode](https://kyma-project.io/#/istio/user/00-10-overview-istio-controller?id=compatibility-mode).

-> [!NOTE]
-> If you want to enable compatibility with the previous minor version of Istio, see [Compatibility Mode](./docs/user/00-10-istio-version.md#compatibility-mode).

 ## Install the Latest Release of the Istio Module

 ### Prerequisites